 Marana is a birding hotspot!
 The town’s location at the intersection of several migratory routes and habitat types gives it a high level of biodiversity.

 Located along the Santa Cruz River, the El Rio Preserve is one of Southern Arizona’s top locations to witness a wide variety of bird species.
 The El Rio Preserve protects 104 acres of riparian habitat along the Santa Cruz River.
-The banks of the Santa Cruz were lined by lush, green, riparian ecosystems for thousands of years, and supported a wide diversity of plant and animal life, including human agriculture.
+Until about 100 years ago, the banks of the Santa Cruz were lined by lush, green, riparian ecosystems for thousands of years, and supported a wide diversity of plant and animal life, including human agriculture.

 Winging It In Marana